 There are a few things to look for.
 First, make sure whichever model you choose has a large enough throat for your planned tasks.
 Larger pieces need larger throats.
 Second, decide if accuracy or speed are more important, and choose your saw type based on that information.

-Plywood and cedar are among the best woods to practice scroll sawing are plywood and cedar, as they’re relatively affordable and consistent in grain pattern.
+Plywood and cedar are among the best woods to practice scroll sawing, as they’re relatively affordable and consistent in grain pattern.
 These woods are also soft enough to cut smoothly with most scroll saws.

-Q: Can you make straight cuts with a scroll saw?
+Q. Can I make straight cuts with a scroll saw?

-You can, but it’s a challenge.
+You can, but it’s usually challenging.
 Straight cuts are easier with table saws or large band saws.
 Scroll saws are designed to be used for fine detail work and cutting intricate patterns.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.